-Steinman) and 7 undergraduate research assistants.
-Lindsey Witthaus, one of the undergraduate researchers who conducted fieldwork in the Yukon and wrote an honors college thesis, also received a Fulbright scholarship to study in Brazil this year.
-The goal of our research is to document drought and temperature histories since the last ice age using finely layered lake sediments.
-Methods include stable isotope geochemistry, physical sedimentology, and geochemistry.
-Results of stable isotope analysis of the sediment record for the last 100 or so years is calibrated using instrumental climate data from nearby meteorological stations and then extended back in time using the geological archives.
-Thomas Anderson Following the publication of ideas about very large faults in southwestern North America, Brian Mahoney (U. Wisconsin, Eau Claire) and I published an extended abstract in which we supported the speculation that similar faulting may extend to Alaska!
+Following the publication of ideas about very large faults in southwestern North America, Brian Mahoney (U. Wisconsin, Eau Claire) and I published an extended abstract in which we supported the speculation that similar faulting may extend to Alaska!
 Lots of fun.
 Still working upon refinements that further support this idea.
 In the meantime projects in Nevada, New Mexico, Pennsylvania and Puerto Rico progressed.
-Patti Campbell, a former student, now a professor at Slippery Rock, her students and I are finishing up work in the East Potrillo Mountains of southern New Mexico.
+Patti Campbell, a former student, now a professor at Slipperv Rock, her students and I are finishing up work in the East Potrillo Mountains of southern New Mexico.
 In Nevada, Damian Piaschyk completed his thesis focused upon a large transpressional bend of the Las Vegas Valley shear zone.
 Sarah Morealli has just started a new project to the west, among highly extended rocks.
-Mary McGuire is tackling the relation between iron ore deposits and fractures in southern PA.
+Mary McGuire is tackling the relation between iron-ore deposits and fractures in southern PA.
 Daniel Lao-Davila is back from Australia and writing his dissertation about deformed ultramafic rocks in southwest Puerto Rico.
-I am on my way to a Penrose Conference in Greece where I hope to gain insights into plate coupling and core complexes.
+I have returned from a Penrose Conference in Greece where I gained insights into plate coupling and core complexes.
 I plan to incorporate the new knowledge into a paper about extension in northwestern North America with Bert Struik and Jim Ryan of the Canadian Geological Survey.
 I continue to teach the introductory geology labs each semester.
 I enjoy the interactions with undergrads just entering the geological and environmental studies very much.
 I also taught structure and had a stimulating introduction to the western Pacific in the graduate plate tectonics course.